-We advise storing opened bottles of the lash adhesive upright with the lid on tight in a small airtight container with an oxygen absorber to prevent moisture build-up.
+We advise storing opened bottles of the lash adhesive vault on tight in a small airtight container with an oxygen absorber to prevent moisture build-up.
 Make sure to put the date on it, since the adhesive is generally only good for 4 weeks.
 After 4 weeks, or if it starts getting goopy toss it out.

 There’s actually a mistake that a lot of lash artists can make, which is to store their adhesive in the fridge.
 The issue with this is that condensation builds up on the inside of the bottle from the sudden temperature fluctuations which actually ends up breaking down the adhesive much faster.